Storage

 NFS

-NFS is an old pack animal long past its prime.
 NFS is slow, has all kinds of bottlenecks involving contention, distributed locking, single points of service, and more.
-However, it is supported by a wide variety of systems.
-You don’t want to use it unless you have to, but unfortunately, that “have to” is too frequent.
+However, it is supported by a wide variety of systems, such as NetApp storage arrays.

 The NFS client is part of the kubelet